briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 <iframe style="width:100%; max-width:1200px; height:410px;" frameborder="0" scrolling="no" src="https://www.mtbproject.com/widget?v=3&map=1&type=trail&id=7015166&x=-12194000&y=4663850&z=6"></iframe>
 <!-- END MTB Project -->

+**Drive:** Taft, MT -> Glacier National Park

-Afterwards we drove to Glacier National Park, which was also a very long, but scenic drive.
+The drive to Glacier National Park, was also a very long, but scenic drive.
+It was a little odd at times.
+There were stretches of road where we didn’t see anything or anyone for 30 minutes.
+But it was vast and beautiful scenery.

 I'm not sure how I calculated the drive times so wrong.
 I thought it was only 3 hours to Hiawatha & then another 3 to glacier.
 It was actually about 7 to Hiawatha & then 3.5ish to glacier.